Children of All Nations is no longer accepting applications for Latvia Adoption.

-If you would like more information about our Latvia program, call and adoption consultant today at 1.877.827.5226 or send us an email.
+If you would like more information about our Latvia adoption program, call our Latvia adoption consultants today at (512)323-9595 or send us an email.

 Children in Latvia become eligible for international adoption at age nine or older, unless they are part of a larger sibling group or have special medical needs.
 Latvian children usually have gray, brown, or blue eyes and blonde or brown hair.
 Children may speak Latvian or Russian.
 Most children older than 10 years have studied English.
 Latvian children in orphanages generally receive a high level of care.

-We are currently placing children considered Waiting Children in Latvia.
+We are currently placing children considered Waiting Children in our Latvia adoption program.
 To access our list of children available for adoption, please visit the Latvia Waiting Child Listing, devoted to waiting children around the world.
 These listings are password protected, so you will need to first request a password before you are able to view the listings.

 Children of All Nations is also proud to be an advocate for children exposed to HIV.
 The Gift of Hope: HIV/AIDS program provides education, resources and advocacy for children effected by HIV/AIDS.
 To learn more, please visit our Gift of Hope webpage.